-Snap Spectacles V2 Are Faster, Water Resistant Wearable Tech That Reportedly Offers Better Quality
+Snap Spectacles V2 Are Faster, Water Resistant Wearable Tech That Reportedly Offer Better Quality

 — WIRED (@WIRED) April 26, 2018

-Snapchat installed on an Android or iOS devices is required once again along with the transfer method of connecting the device to a Spectacles WiFi network.
-However, the notable improvements start here as footage and images are transferred in HD by default and are three to four times faster, according to The Verge.
+Snapchat installed on an Android or iOS devices is required once again, along with the transfer method of connecting the device to a Spectacles WiFi network.
+However, the notable improvements start here as footage and images are transferred in HD by default and are three to four times faster, according to the Verge.

-The new Spectacles still come with the same unique styling as before yet have been described by those who have tried them as looking less toy like.
+The new Spectacles still come with the same unique styling as before, but have been described by those who have tried them as looking less toy like.
 This is thanks to a slimmer design and the removal of yellow rings around the lenses.
-Additionally, the glasses are thinner which has also cut down the size of the charging case.
+Additionally, the glasses are thinner which also cuts down the size of the charging case.

 Users will be able to capture photos in 1642 x 1642 resolution by pressing and holding the button on the glasses.
 Quick video clips are still captured by tapping the button and see their resolution bumped up to 1216 x 1216.
 Snap has also improved sound quality capture by adding a second microphone to record sounds away from the wearer better.